Charles V of France: First Dauphin from the House of Valois

-On 8 April 1350 at Tain-l'Hermitage, the Dauphin married his cousin Joanna of Bourbon at the age of 12.
+On 8 April 1350 at Tain-l'Hermitage, the young Dauphin married his cousin Joanna of Bourbon at the age of 12.
 The prior approval of the pope was obtained for this consanguineous marriage (both were descended from Charles of Valois).
 The marriage was delayed by the death of his mother Bonne of Luxembourg and his grandmother Joan the Lame, swept away by the plague (he no longer saw them after he left for the Dauphiné).
-The dauphin himself had been seriously ill from August to December 1349.
+The young dauphin himself had been seriously ill from August to December 1349.
 Gatherings were limited to slow the spread of the plague then raging in Europe, so the marriage took place in private.

-The control of Dauphiné was valuable to the Kingdom of France, because it occupied the Rhône Valley, a major trade route between the Mediterranean and northern Europe since ancient times, putting them in direct contact with Avignon, a papal territory and diplomatic center of medieval Europe.
+The control of Dauphiné was valuable to the House of Valois, because it was an important, strategically positioned domain within the Holy Roman Empire, thus allowing the French to extend their influence beyond the Rhône Valley, a major trade route between the Mediterranean and northern Europe since ancient times, putting them in direct contact with Avignon, a papal territory and diplomatic center of medieval Europe.
 Despite his young age, the dauphin applied to be recognized by his subjects, interceding to stop a war raging between two vassal families, and gaining experience that was very useful to him.

 Mission in Normandy

-Charles was recalled to Paris at the death of his grandfather Philip VI and participated in the coronation of his father John the Good on 26 September 1350 in Reims.
-The legitimacy of John the Good, and that of the Valois in general, was not unanimous.
+Charles was recalled to Paris at the death of his grandfather Philip VI (22 August 1350) and participated in the coronation of his father John the Good on 26 September 1350 in Reims.
+With his father ascending to the French throne, young Charles became the heir presumptive and thus for the first time both honors, the Dauphin de Viennois and heir to the French throne, were held by the same person.
+The legitimacy of king John II, and that of the Valois in general, was not unanimous.
 His father, Philip VI, had lost all credibility with the disasters of Crécy, Calais, the ravages of the plague, and the monetary changes needed to support the royal finances.
 The royal clan had to cope with opposition from all sides in the kingdom.

 The first of these was led by Charles II of Navarre, called "the Bad", whose mother Joan II of Navarre had renounced the crown of France for that of Navarre in 1328.
 Charles II of Navarre was the eldest of a powerful lineage.
 Ambitious of attaining the crown of France, he managed to gather around him the malcontents.
 He was supported by his relatives and allies: the House of Boulogne (and their kin in Auvergne), the barons of Champagne loyal to Joan II of Navarre (heir of Champagne, had it not merged into the crown of France), and by the followers of Robert of Artois, driven from the kingdom by Philip VI.
 He also had the support of the University of Paris and the northwestern merchants where the cross-Channel trade was vital.